Development at the crossroads

 Rather, they are typical town centre dwellings which serve the need of the new urban professional and aspiring homeowner.
 This further initiative will continue to provide the intravenous drip that the town centre housing market needs.
 Delivering starter homes in this location will give a town like Taunton the opportunity to attract young professionals, with affordable housing located in the heart of a busy town that is also connected to the rest of the country by an excellent and growing rail network.

-Well done to Taunton Deane and the HCA for promoting such a scheme and throwing down the gauntlet to other towns of what could be done elsewhere across the country.
+Well done to Taunton Deane and Homes England for promoting such a scheme and throwing down the gauntlet to other towns of what could be done elsewhere across the country.
 As I travel by train from Taunton to London this misty morning, I can certainly see that there are plenty of other opportunities available!